Adam M. Harris

-- Obtained dismissal on behalf of Costco Wholesale Corporation in in the Southern District of New York in an action in which plaintiffs alleged that Costco aided and abetted fraud and entered into a conspiracy to defraud in connection with a multi-billion dollar Ponzi scheme.
+- Obtained dismissal on behalf of Costco Wholesale Corporation in in the Southern District of New York of an action in which plaintiffs alleged that Costco aided and abetted fraud and entered into a conspiracy to defraud in connection with a multi-billion dollar Ponzi scheme.
 On appeal, the Second Circuit affirmed the dismissal.

 - Trial counsel for the Official Committee of Unsecured Creditors of LINN Energy, LLC, an independent oil and natural gas production company, in Chapter 11 proceedings in the Southern District of Texas.